Alonso-del-Arte/basic-exercises-scala/README.md

 intend to develop it more than is appropriate for a basic exercises repository.

 NOTE: I will be renaming the master branch "main."

+NOTE, 14 SEPTEMBER 2021: I reinstated the `chess` package because I decided to use it for an example of sealed classes.
+But the vast majority of my chess programming will be in my dedicated chess repository.